mas-bandwidth/gafferongames/content/post/shape_of_the_go_stone.md

 Hi, I'm Glenn Fiedler.
 Welcome to [**Virtual Go**](/categories/virtual-go/), my project to create a physically accurate computer simulation of a Go board and stones.

-If you've ever played Go, you know that a biconvex go stone has an interesting wobble when it's placed on the board.
+If you play Go, you know that a biconvex go stone has an interesting wobble when it's placed on the board.
 This wobble is a direct consequence of its unique shape.

-I'd like to reproduce this wobble in Virtual Go, so let's to spend some time studying their shape, so we can capture and simulate it with a computer :)
+I'd like to reproduce this wobble in Virtual Go, so let's to spend some time studying go stone's shape, so we can capture this wobble and simulate it on a computer :)

 ## Slate And Shell